 - Lightly crush the garlic cloves with the back of a knife.
 Heat the oil and garlic in a saute pan over medium heat until lightly sizzling.
 Allow the garlic to brown lightly, but not burn.
 At this point you can discard the garlic.

-- Add the mushrooms and butter, and cook for 5 minutes, stirring occasionally, until the mushrooms are lightly browned and caramelized, season the mushrooms with salt and pepper to taste.
+- Add the mushrooms and butter, and cook for 10 minutes, stirring occasionally, until the mushrooms are lightly browned, caramelized and their water has been evaporated.
+Season the mushrooms with salt and pepper to taste.

 - Reduce the heat and add the breadcrumbs, thyme and cook, stirring regularly until the breadcrumbs are golden brown.
-Remove the pan from the heat, add the dried chili and stir to combine, then serve immediately.
+During the last minute or two, add the chili.
+Remove the pan from the heat, then serve immediately.

 Hi Alan: